SimonDosda/SimonDosda.github.io/_drafts/2021-06-23-blog-github-pages-3-content.markdown

 ## Adding a blog post

-Our blog already contains a welcome blog post created by _Jekyll_.
+Our blog already contains a welcome blog post created by _Jekyll_ when we initialized the project.

 Let's add another one to see the main functionalities you will probably use in your posts: titles, code, and images.

-As the welcome post states, to create a new post you need to create a new file with the template `yyyy-mm-dd-title.markdown`.
+As the welcome post states, creating a new post requires creating a new file with the template `yyyy-mm-dd-title.markdown`.

-Let's create a new blog post explaining furthermore how to write a blog post.
-Go ahead a create a file `2021-06-01-write-a-post.markdown` in the `_posts` folder.
+Let's create a new blog post explaining furthermore how to write one.
+Go ahead and create a file `2021-06-01-write-a-post.markdown` in the `_posts` folder.

-{% raw %}
 ````markdown
 ---
 layout: post